 Ms. Ca Thi Ngan takes care of the fish pond in her family's eco-tourism area.

-Previously, most of the land area of Ms. Ca Thi Ngan's family was used to grow corn and cassava, with unstable income.
-In 2022, from savings and additional bank loans, the couple boldly renovated the entire garden, planning it into an eco-tourism area, combining food, fishing, and resort services.
+Previously, most of Ms. Ca Thi Ngan's family's land was used to grow corn and cassava, with unstable income.
+In 2022, with savings and additional bank loans, the couple boldly renovated the entire garden, planning it into an eco-tourism area, combining food, fishing, and resort services.

 Visitors take photos at the eco-tourism area.

-After nearly three years of hard work, Ms. Ngan's family has owned a spacious eco-tourism model, combined with delicious food and attentive service.
-The reputation of Ms. Ngan's model has spread far and wide, attracting more and more visitors to visit, experience and enjoy local specialties.
+After nearly three years of hard work, Ms. Ngan's family has owned a spacious eco-tourism model, combined with delicious food preparation and attentive service.
+The good reputation spread far and wide, Ms. Ngan's model attracted more and more visitors to visit, experience, and enjoy local specialties.
 In 2024, her family earned more than 1 billion VND from the eco-tourism model.

 Not stopping there, she plans to invest in more games for children, build an agricultural experience area, and plant more flowers and ornamental plants to diversify services and meet customer needs.